I am having so much fun with #Choctoberfest! We are so lucky to have such generous sponsors and today I am highlighting our sponsor Imperial Sugar.

 Pumpkin Chocolate Chip Layer Cake

-- 8 tbsp unsalted butter, softened, plus extra for greasing
+- 8 tablespoon unsalted butter, softened, plus extra for greasing

 - 2 cups flour, plus extra for dusting